UI/UX Design

 Solution ✅

-Surfaced rewards progress directly on the Home Screen
+Added a new section to surface rewards progress directly on the Home Screen

 Introduced microcopy connecting logged actions to earned points